mouWorks/mouWorks.github.io/docs/README.md

 ### Switch to `src` branch and edit doc -> will generate pages and push to github pages
 * mouworks.github.io
+* Auto Deploy Powered by CircleCI
 * Blog && Doc && BlackBeltTips
-* Now Auto Deploy w/CircleCI !!
 * Now with CircleCI config v2.1 && Orbs for slack custom message